sissaschool/xmlschema/README.rst

 The xmlschema library includes the following features:

-* Builds XML schema objects from XSD files
+* Building of XML schema objects from XSD files
-* Validates the XML instances with the XSD schema
+* Validation of XML instances with XSD schemas
-* Converts XML instances into Python nested dictionaries
+* Decoding of XML data into Python data structures
-* Provides decoding and encoding APIs for XML's elements and attributes
+* An XPath based API for finding schema's elements and attributes
+* Support of XSD validation modes

 Installation
 ============